PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 `375`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
 The phase
 store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 48 to 47.

+The next characterization selects the first post-binary layout/attention/quantized suffix and immediately following safe-binary recovery.
+It freezes both duplicate-Transpose policies, exact embedded pass-context and callback identities, every nested schema, the recorded affine and dequant-Mean outer phases, and the separate later suffix/transpose-unary/ safe-binary route.
+Production remains unchanged.
+Focused and affected sequential validation report `2 passed, 1 xfailed` and `426 passed, 1 xfailed`; the sole expected failure is the absent owner.